-- Delivery of IT capacity in the form of servers and other technical infrastructure components (outsourced to KMD A/S) - The administration of ATP's portfolio of physical real estate, ownership of interests/loans in associated companies and subsidiaries as well as ownership of interests/loans in real estate fund units (outsourced to the subsidiary ATP Ejendomme A/S) - Providing cloud infrastructure for processing and storing financial data (outsourced to Microsoft Azure)
+- Delivery of IT capacity in the form of servers and other technical infrastructure components (outsourced to KMD A/S) - Management of investement frameworks for direct or indirect investmets in real estate as well as administration and management of ATP's portfolio and performance of ATP's obligations as owner or landlord regarding ATP's domicile properties (outsourced to the subsidiary ATP Ejendomme A/S). - Providing cloud infrastructure for processing and storing financial data (outsourced to Microsoft Azure)

+C.8.
 ANY OTHER INFORMATION

 ATP is of the opinion that the system of governance reflects the nature, scale and complexity of the risks associated with ATP's activities.
 The system of governance is structured in accordance with the Danish ATP Act and the Danish Financial Supervisory Authority's Executive Order on Management and Control of ATP as well as the Executive Order on Remuneration Policy and Remuneration Disclosure Requirements for ATP and the Executive Order on outsourcing for group 2 insurance companies, ATP and "Lønmodtagernes Dyrtidsfond".
 Furthermore, ATP complies with the recommendations from the Committee on Corporate Governance with the relevant adjustments for ATP's special circumstances.

 ATP's Board of Representatives, Supervisory Board, CEO and appointed key persons have specified areas of responsibility, tasks and powers.
-These are documented in procedures, terms of reference, policies, CEO instructions and function descriptions, which are reviewed at least once a year.
+These are documented in procedures, terms of reference, policies, guidelines and CEO instructions, which are reviewed at least once a year, and function descriptions.